statisticsnorway/microdata-crypt/README.md

 # microdata-crypt
-A repository for encrypt and decrypt dataset files.
+A repository to encrypt and decrypt dataset files.